ddeveloper72/milestone-2-project/README.md

 ## 7. Deployment

-To deploy this site to GitHub Pages follow the following steps:
+To deploy this site to GitHub Pages from the project dashboard, follow the following steps:

         └── <> Code --> select Settings tab
                         └── Github Pages